Skip Navigation

 Students

-By helping your campus make the shift to plant-centered food, you are helping foster a broader cultural shift towards more sustainable, inclusive, and plant-focused eating habits on campuses and beyond.
+By helping your campus make the shift to plant-centered food, you are helping foster a broader cultural shift towards more sustainable, inclusive, and plant-based food services on campuses and beyond.

 Want to make positive change on your campus?

-The DefaultVeg Student Ambassador Program is for changemakers (like you!) who want to bring the global Plant-Based Food by Default movement to their university.
-Anyone is welcome to join with any level of experience!
-Equipped with essential tools and guidance, ambassadors are empowered to engage in constructive dialogue with key stakeholders, including dining staff, student clubs, departments, cafes, and campus restaurants, to advocate for the adoption of plant-based defaults.
-Our approach emphasizes collaboration over confrontation, is popular because it preserves freedom of choice, and works anywhere food is served, from a dorm room party to a dining hall.
-Most importantly, DefaultVeg Ambassadors have had a huge impact on campus food using these plant-forward strategies!
+The DefaultVeg Student Ambassador Program is for changemakers (like you!) who want to bring the Plant-Based Food by Default movement to their university.
+Equipped with essential tools and guidance, ambassadors are empowered to engage in positive engagement with university stakeholders, dining staff, student clubs, departments, cafe owners, and campus restaurant owners, to advocate for the adoption of plant-based defaults.
+Our approach emphasizes collaboration over confrontation, which is popular because it preserves freedom of choice, and works anywhere food is served, from a dorm room party to a dining hall.
+Most importantly, many DefaultVeg Student Ambassadors have had a huge impact on campus food systems.

-By helping your campus make the shift to plant-centered food, you are helping foster a broader cultural shift towards more sustainable, inclusive, and plant-focused eating habits on campuses and beyond.
+By helping your campus make the shift to climate-smart plant-forward food, you are helping foster a broader cultural shift towards more sustainable, inclusive and sustainable food services on campuses and beyond.

 Sign up